gmanishere/Random-Reddit-Post-discord.py/README.md

   Create a Discord Application on https://discord.com/developers/applications.

-  Go to discord_secrets.py and replace the value YOUR_BOT_KEY with the Token you get on the Bot section of your application.
+  Go to discord_secrets.py and replace the value YOUR_BOT_TOKEN with the Token you get on the Bot section of your discord Application.